 There are a lot of different VPN services popping up all the time, with new ones making new claims about being the most secure or the most discreet in the industry.
 It can be hard to determine which ones are the real deal, and which ones fall short when it comes to privacy and security.

 That being said, obviously, there’s one big question in our minds when it comes to VyprVPN.
-Is VyprVPN safe to use?
+Is VyprVPN safe to use in 2020?

 In order to really get an answer to this question, we’ll have to go over the types of things that make a VPN safe and unsafe, the types of risks we may be getting ourselves into, and how VyprVPN deals with these issues and keeps our traffic safe.

-First up is the risk, what kind of things should we be worrying about when trying to choose a good VPN?
+First up is the risk, what kind of things should we be worried about when trying to choose a good VPN?